faviq/faviq/README.md

-# FaVIQ README
+# FaVIQ

-This is the repository documenting the paper
-[FaVIQ: Fact Verification from Information seeking Questions]() by Jungsoo Park, Sewon Min, Jaewoo Kang, Luke Zettlemoyer, Hannaneh Hajishirzi.
+This repository contains the data and code for the paper [FaVIQ: Fact Verification from Information seeking Questions]() by Jungsoo Park, Sewon Min, Jaewoo Kang, Luke Zettlemoyer, Hannaneh Hajishirzi.